ChocZeChoc/Recipe/pages/Recipe.md

 				- 7.5ml Fish sauce (1/2 Tbsp)
 				- [[Optional]]
 			- [[Instruction]]
-				- Smash/Crush the garlic and chilies in a pestle and mortar, (If you do not have one use )
+				- Smash/Crush the garlic and chilies in a pestle and mortar, (If you do not have one, smack it hard with a knife and finely chopped).
+				- Fry
 		- [[Marinated pork neck]]
 			- [[Ingredient]]
 				- 1.3kg pork neck (or any fatty pork)